csete/qtmm/README.txt

-1. About qmm
+1. About qtmm

-Qmm is a very simple AFSK1200 decoder that uses the soundcard as input device.
+Qtmm is a very simple AFSK1200 decoder that uses the soundcard as input device.
 Connect your computer to the audio output of tyour FM receiver, select the input device from the list and start decoding packet radio transmissions such as APRS traffic or telemetry from various cubesats.

-Qmm uses the multimon AFSK1200 engine by Thomas Sailer and the Qt toolkit from Nokia.
+Qtmm uses the multimon AFSK1200 engine by Thomas Sailer and the Qt toolkit from Nokia.
 Qmm is available for Linux, Mac OS X and Windows.

 2. Install

-You can install qmm compiling the source code yourself or by using one of the pre-compile binary packages available for download.
+You can install qtmm compiling the source code yourself or by using one of the pre-compile binary packages available for download.

 2.1 Compiling the source